 This prize is awarded annually to the top Linguistics 2 student who proceeds to Linguistics 3.
 It is named for Professor Vivian de Klerk who was Head of Department from 1990 to 2006.
-She was the first woman Professor at Rhodes and one of the first woman Heads of

-Department at the University.
+She was the first woman Professor at Rhodes and one of the first woman Heads of Department at the University.
 She was a prolific researcher, became a rated NRF scholar and is currently a Professor Emeritus at our Department.

-For any queries about Linguistics 2, please email the course coordinator, Dr Idowu Adetomokun, at i.adetomokun@ru.ac.za.
+For any queries about Linguistics 2, please email the course coordinator, Dr Ian Sieborger, at ian.sieborger@ru.ac.za